 Non-thesis option: The non-thesis option enables students to focus more on course work than research.
 There are two ways by which a non-thesis MSCPE and MSEE degrees may be earned:

 Non-thesis project option: This requires the completion of a 3 credit individual research project and taking 27 credits of graduate level courses.

 Non-thesis exam option: This requires the completion of 30 credits of graduate level courses along with satisfactory performance in a comprehensive final examination.

-Students have the flexibility of selecting their own courses with the approval of his/her advisor.
-The faculty contact assigned at the time of admission serves as the advisor for the first two semesters or until a permanent advisor is formally selected by the student at the time of submitting the Plan of study.
+Students have the flexibility of selecting their own courses with the approval of their advisor.
+The faculty contact assigned at the time of admission serves as the advisor for the first two semesters or until a permanent advisor is formally selected by the student at the time of submitting the Plan of Study.

-International students must register for 9 credits in each semester until their credit requirements are over, to maintain full-time student status.
+International students must register for a minimum of 9 credits in each semester until their credit requirements are over, to maintain full-time student status.

 For admission information and inquiries please contact the Graduate Counselor (firstname.lastname@example.org)